Mobile App Accessibility Pitfalls, Plus an Intro on Testing for Accessibility.

 By Sanjay Nasta and Paul J. Adam (About the Authors)

 This article discusses mobile accessibility best practices.
 It is adapted from the August 2017 issue of Mealey’s™ Litigation Report: Cyber Tech & E-Commerce.
 Mealey’s is a subscription-based information provider and a division of LexisNexis.
 Copyright © 2017 by Sanjay S. Nasta and Paul J. Adam.
 Any commentary or opinions do not reflect the opinions of Microassist or LexisNexis, Mealey’s.

 Ensuring Mobile Apps are Accessible by People with Disabilities: Tips and Testing Guidance for Designers and Developers

 In “Mobile Applications and Litigation: Why Accessibility is Important and What to Consider before Launching, Part 1 of 2,” we discussed the human and legal cases for accessibility, what makes accessible mobile application design similar to and different from accessible website design, and what you need to know to implement mobile app accessibility.

 In this article, we’ll look at thirteen specific accessibility issues that prevent users with disabilities from using a mobile application, thus exposing organizations to potential legal action or complaint.
-We’ll also cover how to test mobile applications for accessibility.
+We’ll also cover how to audit mobile applications for accessibility.
 While somewhat technical, this article will provide a substantive overview of development best practices to implement and snafus to avoid when designing a mobile application.

 In many cases, we will refer to the Web Content Accessibility Guidelines (WCAG) 2.0 success criterion that pertains to issue at hand.
 As mentioned in Part 1, WCAG 2.0 is the internationally recognized body of recommendations for making digital content, whether websites or apps, more accessible—and generally more usable for the population at large.